Rejuvenation of Hay & Pasture

 Click to enlarge

 The following two videos from the Western Beef Development Centre provide an excellent overview of pasture rejuvenation considerations and options, including results from research trials.
-Specific treatments covered include break and reseed (Part 1 – 4:51), fertilization (Part 1 – 5:54), mechanical disturbance (Part 2 – 0:30), sod seeding (Part 2 – 3:34), overseeding with a legume (Part 2 – 6:22), and grazing management (Part 2 – 7:53).
+Specific treatments covered include breaking and reseeding (Part 1 – 4:51), fertilization (Part 1-5:54), mechanical disturbance (Part 2 – 0:30), sod seeding (Part 2 – 3:34), overseeding with a legume (Part 2 – 6:22) and grazing management (Part 2 – 7:53).

-Watch the BCRC webinar, Practical Applications of Forage Rejuvenation, for an in-depth look at why to consider rejuvenation of a forage stand, things to consider and possible techniques (27:40) to achieve your goals.
+Watch the BCRC webinar, Practical Applications of Forage Rejuvenation, for an in-depth look at why to consider rejuvenation of a forage stand and possible techniques (27:40) to achieve your goals.

 Grazing

-On pastures, grazing management directly affects stand health and should be the first rejuvenation technique considered.
-The need for rejuvenation is generally a signal that there are problems with the current management system.
-The number of animals (animal units), grazing frequency and the length of recovery time (rest period) directly influences forage stand decline and results in overgrazing.
-Until any grazing management issues are addressed, no other aspect of rejuvenation will maintain healthy stands.
+Grazing management directly affects stand health and, therefore, should be the first forage rejuvenation technique considered.
+Strategic rest and grazing management have also shown to be among the most economical options.
+The need for rejuvenation of a pasture is generally a sign that there are problems with the current management system.
+The number of animals (animal units), grazing frequency and the length of recovery time (rest period) can all contribute and directly influence forage stand decline.

-In order to manage timing of grazing, frequency, intensity, and periods of rest, multiple paddocks must be used.
+To help manage timing of grazing, frequency, intensity and periods of rest, multiple paddocks must be used.
 Strategic fencing and access to water sources will allow for control of grazing pressure and livestock distribution.
 With rest and recovery employed, it may be possible to reverse a decline in forage stand health and see improvements.
-Reports from Ontario estimate that a 25-35% increase in pasture productivity can be easily achieved by sub-dividing pastures and allowing for appropriate rest times1.
+Reports from Ontario estimate that a 25-35% increase in pasture productivity can be easily achieved by sub-dividing pastures and allowing for appropriate rest times.1

 Going back to the basics of forage stand management and implementation of a managed grazing system should be considered at regular intervals.
 Management practices need to be evaluated on an ongoing basis and adjustments made any time there are changes in forage health and vigour.

 Winter grazing (as well as planned and managed in-field winter feeding) can be a useful forage rejuvenation option.
 Grazing sites, whether using bale grazing or stockpiled grazing can be strategically located in order to distribute nutrients through manure and urine.
-At two sites in northern Alberta where forage productivity had declined on 15-year-old pastures comprised of meadow bromegrass and alfalfa, bale grazing consistently produced higher forage dry matter yield than other rejuvenation methods (including breaking and reseeding, grazing management, fertilization, manure application, and sod seeding)4.
-This increased production could be due in part to improved soil physical conditions (infiltration rate, soil moisture and compaction) and increased soil nutrients.
+At two sites in northern Alberta where forage productivity had declined on 15-year-old pastures comprised of meadow bromegrass and alfalfa, bale grazing consistently produced higher forage dry matter yield than other rejuvenation methods (including breaking and reseeding, grazing management, fertilization, manure application and sod seeding).4 This increased production could be due in part to improved soil physical conditions (e.g., infiltration rate, soil moisture, compaction) and increased soil nutrients.
 Bales made with mature grasses with seedheads present may also help to reseed pastures, which can be beneficial or detrimental depending on the species composition.
 Bale grazing has also been successfully practiced at the AAFC Nappan Research Farm in Nova Scotia for the past ten years, with anecdotal reports of improved pasture quality.

-The Beef Research School video, Fertility Management in Pastures, discusses fertility impacts on forage productivity (0:37), fertility strategies (1:55), and bale grazing as a source of nutrients for pastures (2:34).
+The Beef Research School video, Fertility Management in Pastures, discusses fertility impacts on forage productivity (0:37), strategies (1:55) and bale grazing as a source of nutrients for pastures (2:34).

 Fertilization and pH Amendment